Bosnia and Herzegovina in the Eurovision Song Contest 1995: BH Eurosong 1995

+Davorin Popović had already been selected internally to represent the country.
+Eight songs were performed by Popović, and the winner was chosen by an expert jury.

+“Dvadeset prvi vijek”, composed by Sinan Alimanović and Zlatan Fazlić, eventually won.

 At Eurovision

 Davorin Popović performed 4th on the night of the contest, following Germany and preceding eventual winners Norway.
 At the close of voting Bosnia and Herzegovina received 14 points, placing 19th of the 23 competing countries.
 The Bosnian jury awarded its 12 points to Malta.